maxsmiley0/Chess/readme.txt

 Evaluation extension
 Improved move ordering sorting algorithm
 Pondering
+NNUE evaluation

 To be implemented?
-Revamp board interface to be implemented with bit-boards More efficient legal move generation (priority queue..? study this) Opening book (run alpha beta for a long time and cache depth Tune parameters
+Revamp board interface to be implemented with bit-boards More efficient legal move generation
-Transposition table
+Opening book (run alpha beta for a long time and cache depth) Transposition table
 Aspiration windows
 Multicut pruning